 Driving the SH75, one of the most demanding Albanian roads

-SH75 is the name of a truly amazing road.
+SH75 is a truly amazing road.
 With beautiful landscapes, it’s pretty challenging and one of the most demanding roads Albania has to offer.
 The road is to be avoided.
 It is currently in very bad shape.
 However, if necessary, it is passable.

 SH75 Road